 I Killed The Prom Queen

-I Killed the Prom Queen is an Australian melodic metalcore band which formed in 2000 in Adelaide, South Australia with mainstays JJ Peters on drums and Jona Weinhofen on guitar.
+I Killed the Prom Queen was an Australian melodic metalcore band which formed in 2000 in Adelaide, South Australia with mainstays JJ Peters on drums and Jona Weinhofen on guitar.
 The band featured prominently on the Australian live music scene and toured the USA, Japan and parts of Europe several times.
 They issued two studio albums, When Goodbye Means Forever...
 (2003) and Music for the Recently Deceased (2006) – the latter reached the top 30 on the ARIA Albums Chart.
 Read more on Last.fm

 I Killed The Prom Queen on Thrash Hits